 Nicole Wilson, a North Carolina native, is a Licensed Clinical Social Worker (LCSW) at the Durham Veterans Affairs Health Care Center.
-Nicole joined the Durham VA following obtaining a Bachelor’s of Arts in Psychology and Sociology.
-Nicole obtained a Masters in Social Worker in 2010 and has focused her career solely on serving our Nation’s Veterans.
+Nicole joined the Durham VA after obtaining a Bachelor’s of Arts in Psychology and Sociology.
+Nicole obtained a Masters in Social Work in 2010 and has focused her career solely on serving our Nation’s Veterans.
 Nicole currently serves at Grant and Per Diem Liaison, which includes working with local non-profit organizations that provide transitional housing services for Veterans.

 Why she serves: